hannwong/jobapp-latize-techtest/README.md

 Other roles I'm attempting: http://startupjobs.asia/job/16911-software-engineer-full-stack-developer-it-job-at-latize-pte-ltd-singapore

-There were about 10 other roles published at startupjobs.asia when I applied on Monday (12 Jun 2017).
-Sadly, they seem to have closed all those other roles by 19 Jun 2017; note the right side-bar "Other Openings" show that only 1 role is left: Front end Engineer.
-I submitted this answer to their technical test on 17 Jun 2017, deadline 19 Jun.

-Perhaps this is because Latize thinks I can fill all the other roles? :-) Nurhida responded to my email positively when I suggested that they remove SVN as a requirement (I know SVN and CVS); central SVN repo hinders rapid Agile techniques.
+I'm hopeful that I can do more for Latize.
+Nurhida responded to my email positively when I suggested that they remove SVN as a requirement (I know SVN and CVS); central SVN repo hinders rapid Agile techniques.
 She seemed very interested in having me install world-class productivity and best practices (eg. migrating from SVN to Git, for starters).
-Latize also seems to have expired all roles except mine at here: [jobspotting.com](https://jobspotting.com/en/company/latize).

 I'm really psyched and excited to get this chance to help create a world-class IT company in Singapore!
 For many years now, companies here are at least a decade behind world-class productivity and best practices.